 Lighting for gardens is best installed during the planning phase, especially if mains power is required for lamps.
-The figure below shows a set of symbols suitable for lighting plan layouts.
+The figure below shows a set of symbols suitable for lighting plans.

 If you would like to use the symbols used above, click on the image above to download a set of symbols that can be used to show a lighting plan in a gCADPlus drawing.
-Note that the symbols are schematic and are used to indicate the type and position of a lamp.
-They are not drawn actual size in the lighting plan.
+Note that the symbols are schematic and indicate the type and position of a lamp.
+They are not drawn in actual size in the lighting plan.

 Here is an alternative link to the palette of CAD lighting symbols suitable for landscape designers who wish to design lighting layouts.

 Note: There appears to be no fixed standard for developing lighting symbols.
-Note also that some symbols have an illumination beam associated with them.
+Some symbols have an illumination beam associated with them.
 Those symbols can be placed along with symbols for species.

-Tip: The inclusion of plant symbols for species such as Japanese Maples in plans is a favorite with lighting designers as the form with the red bark, provides a good opportunity for lighting.
+Tip: Lighting designers love including plant symbols for species, such as Japanese Maples, in plans, as the form with the red bark provides a good opportunity for lighting.

 Styles of lighting